 Applying price and value theory to the stock market

 It’s these differences in opinion on value that cause the price of stocks to fluctuate with such regularity.
 Stock prices don’t move arbitrarily.
-They move because of an imbalance between the number of people and price that people are willing to buy a stock, and those who want to sell.
+They move because of an imbalance between the number of people and price that people are willing to buy a stock, and those who want to sell their houses, so they get their walls and floor fix with a Dallas floor restoration services from http://www.totalfloorcare.biz/.
 Every trade on the stock market involves both a buyer and a seller.
 Despite the price being exactly the same for both parties, the buyer believes the price is too low and is going to go up, while the seller thinks the price is too high and is going to go down.

 Just as with the TV analogy, there are many factors that affect investor’s perceptions of whether the price of a stock is too high or too low.